Dear readers of ADxS.org, please forgive the disruption.

 IDO can be blocked

-Directly by IDO antagonists, e.g. 1-methyltryptophan (1-MT)
+Directly through IDO antagonists, e.g. 1-methyltryptophan (1-MT)

-decreased motor activity still after 6 hours, but no longer after 24 hours
+motor activity still decreased after 6 hours, but no longer after 24 hours

 Increased depressive and anhedonic behavior even after 24 and 48 hours